karinaglf/ironhack-project-trip-design-client/README.md

 ## Login Credentials

- Use this login credential to see the admin view
+ Try the following login credential to see the admin view

 **Email:** Admin123@admin.com